New Future

 Ny Framtid, abbreviated NYF (New Future) was a eurosceptic political party in Sweden.
 It was founded before the 1994 parliamentary elections in an attempt to prevent Sweden from joining the European Union.
-After Sweden joined the EU, the party changed its political position and declared their goal to get Sweden to leave the EU, and instead creating a deeper co-operation with Norway and Denmark, in a movement reminiscent of Scandinavism.
-In the 2002 parliamentary elections it received 9337 votes, making it the tenth largest party outside of the Swedish parliament, and 1171 votes in the 2006 elections.
+After Sweden joined the EU, the party changed its political position and declared their goal to get Sweden to leave the EU, and instead creating a deeper co-operation with Norway and Finland, in a movement reminiscent of Scandinavism.
+In the 2002 parliamentary elections, it received 9,337 votes, making it the tenth largest party outside of the Swedish parliament; it received 1,171 votes in the 2006 elections.

 The party has not campaigned in any elections since 2006.